aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-2/_index.md

 ### **Added PdfSaveOptions.IsFontSubstitutionCharGranularity Property**
-Aspose.Cells for .NET 8.3.2 has exposed the PdfSaveOptions.IsFontSubstitutionCharGranularity property in order to overcome the problem where some Unicode characters cannot be displayed using a specific font family.
-When PdfSaveOptions.IsFontSubstitutionCharGranularity property is set to true only the font of specific character which is not displayable will be changed to displayable font and rest of the word or sentence should remain in original font.
+Aspose.Cells for .NET 8.3.2 exposes the PdfSaveOptions.IsFontSubstitutionCharGranularity property to overcome the problem where some Unicode characters cannot be displayed using a specific font family.
+When this property is set to true, only the font of the specific character that is not displayable will be changed to a displayable font, and the rest of the word or sentence will remain in the original font.

 **C#**

 {{< highlight csharp >}}

- //Save to Pdf after setting PdfSaveOptions.IsFontSubstitutionCharGranularity to true
+ //Save to PDF after setting PdfSaveOptions.IsFontSubstitutionCharGranularity to true

 PdfSaveOptions opts = new PdfSaveOptions();